ruano1983/dotfiles/.config/qtile/README.md

 **Note that the wallpaper URL is split in two to make it easier to change the wallpaper in the Python code.**

-The variable `myTerm` is the default terminal.
+The `myTerm` variable is the default terminal.
-The variable `myBrowser` is the web browser.
+The `myBrowser` variable is the web browser.
+The `myChat` variable is the default messaging application for the user.

 ```
 import os